TheDansmod/financial-multiagent-rag/private_README.md

 5. There were some div tags present in the markdown, I wrote some code to clean them up.
 Function used: `utils.clean_edgar_markdown`
 6. Added a function to split the markdown with metadata and add the splits into a vector db after embedding.
 Function used: `utils.generate_qdrant_db`.
 I have also incorporated hydra configuration manager into this with the compose API since I might actually invoke utils from a main file.
 7. Added a function `utils.test_llama_json_handling` to check how well the model handles json queries - it handles them fine
+8. There is a good multi-pronged chunking strategy highlighted in the appendix, but for now I will focus on getting the current version working with a RAG agent.
+9. For the multi-agent RAG, I have provided a basic framework in Approach 01, which I will be following for now, to obtain a proof-of-concept outcome.
+10. I have created a project called `multi-agent-rag` on google ai studio and for that project I have created a key named `danish-multi-agent-rag` which I will be using for this project.
+I have also install `pip install langchain-google-genai` to try and use google's flash model.
+11. For now, I am trying to use gemma-3-27b model rather than the gemini-3-flash-preview model

 ## Appendix